darwin-eu/DarwinShinyModules/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: Documentation
 about: Use to share an improvement for the documention.
 title: ''
 labels: ''
-assignees: mvankessel-EMC
+assignees: ''

 ---

 **Clearly describe the requested improvement**